Skip to main content

 Next, you’ll want to measure the individual work of the attorneys in your firm.
 This is the lifeblood of your business.
 When tracking your team’s productivity, use it to improve processes and not solely on criticism.
 This ensures that individual members of your squad are as efficient and motivated as possible.

-Utilization rate
+Utilization Rate

-This KPI identifies the amount of time spent on billable client work.
+This legal KPI identifies the amount of time spent on billable client work.
 Calculate utilization rate by dividing each attorney’s billable hours by total hours worked.
-For example, if an attorney works 2,500 hours and bills for 1,800 hours, then they have a 72% utilization rate.
-The closer it is to 100%, the greater the performance.
-If the utilization rate is low, this can unveil administrative work that consumes too much time.

-Realization rate
+Realization Rate

 This second productivity metric measures the number of recorded hours compared to fees collected.
 This is calculated by dividing recorded payments by fees that are collected.
-For instance, if an attorney records 2,000 hours and clients paid 1,200 of the hours, the realization rate is 60%.
-A percentage closer to 100% indicates better performance.
-If the realization rate is low, this can uncover issues related to client communication, invoicing, and/or payments.

-These numbers can contribute to each attorney’s reviews/goals.
-Performance KPIs can include:
+These numbers can contribute to each attorney’s reviews and goals.

 • Monthly number of new matters/cases opened per attorney